 Replacements filters are measured in width and length to fit into place.

 Filters will have measurements on it such as 20-X-25, which means 20 inches wide, and 25 inches in length.

 A tape measure can also be used to measure width and length for a replacement.

 Having a quality furnace filter will greatly improve the air inside a home.

 How often a filter is replaced depends on the environment.
-For example those who live in a desert with a lot of dust will need to change it much more often then less debris in the air.
+For example, those who live in a desert with a lot of dust will need to change it much more often than less debris in the air.

 Units that have good Merv ratings also have smaller particle sizes that capture more which in turn often need replacement much sooner than less effective units.

 While they are usually changed every 2-3 months, each home is different and may need changing more often for the best results.